JabRef/jabref/README.md

 Building a release requires [install4j].
 We've got an [Open Source License](https://www.ej-technologies.com/buy/install4j/openSource).
 Releasing is done using [CircleCI](https://circleci.com/gh/JabRef/jabref).
 A full release howto is available [in our wiki](https://github.com/JabRef/jabref/wiki/Releasing-a-new-Version).

+## Rights of Loading Animation
+The loading animation during loading of recommendations from Mr. DLib is created by http://loading.io/ and is free of use.

 ## License